Skip to main content

 Closing line capture

-Capturing the actual closing line — not the opener, not the line when we bet — requires infrastructure.
-Naive approaches (capturing at scheduled times) miss because games start at irregular minutes past the hour and odds APIs lag.
+Capturing the actualclosing line — not the opener, not the line when we bet — is harder than it sounds.
+Games start at irregular minutes past the hour, odds feeds lag, and a single fixed schedule will miss half the slate.
+So we don't use one.

-Our setup: an AWS Lambda function, scheduled per-game by EventBridge based on each game's commence_time, fires at T-10 minutes per game.
-It pulls the current odds from the same sharp books we entered at, stores them as the closing line, and computes CLV against the entry odds.
-CLV is what the website displays — not opening-line value, not midline value.
+Every pick gets its own timer scheduled off that game's first-pitch time.
+Ten minutes before first pitch, an automated job pulls the current odds from the same sharp books we entered at, stores them as the closing line, and computes CLV against the entry odds.
+CLV on this site is always measured against that actual close — not the opener, not some intermediate snapshot.

 Books captured